moorepants/dissertation/physicalparameters.rst

-where :math:`\mathbf{J}_i` is the inertia tensor about the pendulum axes, :math:`\mathbf{I}`, is the inertia tensor in the global reference frame and :math:`\mathbf{R}` is the rotation matrix relating the two frames, Fig. fig:angles.
+where :math:`\mathbf{J}_i` is the inertia tensor about the pendulum axes, :math:`\mathbf{I}`, is the inertia tensor in the global reference frame and :math:`\mathbf{R}` is the rotation matrix relating the two frames, Figure :ref:`figAngles`.
 The global inertia tensor is defined as

 .. math::